hanbollar/Odin/README.md

 The technique was originally modeled after the vein pattern in leaves.
 This idea ultimately helps prevent `agents` from colliding with one another by using `markers` to keep a buffer range.
 Conventionally, this is modeled using the space colonization algorithm with `markers` scattered throughout the simulation space.
 During each `timeStep`, each `markers` is associated with the closest `agent` (within a max distance), and velocity for each `agent` is then calculated based on these `markers`.

 A twist on this BioCrowds implementation is that we wanted to push the boundaries of what we knew in JavaScript, so we split up the work to better tackle specific features.
-Hannah implemented the initial WebGL 2.0 pipeline and the entire backend gpu.js pipeline along with `render pass` manipulations for the actual BioCrowds algorithm, and Eric implemented the WebGL 2.0 procedural sdf-based crowd visualization with bounding capsule and texture data storage optimizations
+Hannah implemented the initial WebGL 2.0 pipeline and the entire backend gpu.js pipeline along with `render pass` manipulations for the actual BioCrowds algorithm, and Eric implemented the WebGL 2.0 procedural sdf-based crowd visualization with bounding capsule and texture data storage optimizations.

 ## Breakdown